7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Storage-Accounts.md

 	- Diagnostic share - logs to file share
 	- Dev/Test/Debug - Quick sharing of tooling
 - Containerization - to persist stateful containers
+- Diagnostic logs, metrics, and crash dumps can be written to a file share and processed or analyzed later.
+- Configuration files can be stored on a file share and accessed from multiple virtual machines.

 Azure files instead of File Shares server
 - Share Access - Already setup to work with standard networking protocols SMB and NFS